-Author has written 5 stories for Harry Potter, Battlestar Galactica: 2003, Pokémon, and Inheritance Cycle.
+Author has written 6 stories for Harry Potter, Battlestar Galactica: 2003, Pokémon, Inheritance Cycle, and Lord of the Rings.

 9th February - I'm on a high after seeing Liverpool stuff Arsenal this weekend, so I might fly through another few thousand words soon.
 If not, I should be able to update sometime next week.